-TOTAL FUND BALANCES - GOVERNMENTAL FUNDS Amounts reported for Governmental Activities in the Statement of Net Position are different because: \$ 1, ,741,752 2,022,297 ,424,705 Computer equipment and software 398,055 Library books 161,126 Other equipment 273,205 ▶ Furniture and fixtures 254,654 Accumulated depreciation (1 ,879,825) ,654,217 Some liabilities, including pension obligations, are not due and payable in the current period and, therefore, are not reported in the governmental funds.
+TOTAL FUND BALANCES - GOVERNMENTAL FUNDS Amounts reported for Governmental Activities in the Statement of Net Position are different because: \$ 1,741,752 Capital Assets used in Governmental Activities are not financial resources and therefore are not reported as assets in governmental funds.
+These assets consist of: Buildings and building improvements Leasehold improvements Computer equipment and software Library books Other equipment 2,022,297 1,424,705 398,055 161,126 273,205 Furniture and fixtures 273,205 254,654 (1,879,825) 2,654,217 Some liabilities, including pension obligations, are not due and payable in the current period and, therefore, are not reported in the governmental funds.
 Net pension liability Notes payable Deferred outflows and inflows of resources related to pensions are applicable to future periods and, therefore, are not reported in the governmental funds.
-These consist of: (9, ,664,852) ,061,026) Deferred outflows of resources - pension plan 2, ,987,282 Deferred inflows of resources - pension plan (47,793) NET POSITION OF GOVERNMENTAL ACTIVITIES \$ (3, ,390,420)
+These consist of: (9,664,852) (1,061,026) Deferred outflows of resources - pension plan Deferred inflows of resources - pension plan 2,987,282 (47,793) NET POSITION OF GOVERNMENTAL ACTIVITIES \$ (3,390,420)